-Conduct a preliminary site investigation consistent with DERM's Draft Guidelines for the Assessment and Management of Contaminated Land in Queensland.
-If the results of the preliminary site investigation indicate potential or actual contamination, document a program of site investigation and, if necessary, remediation in accordance with the stages outlined in Appendix 5 of the Draft Guidelines for the Assessment and Management of Contaminated Land in Queensland.
-This program should be documented in the EIS.
+Conduct a preliminary site investigation consistent with the Draft Guidelines for the Assessment and Management of Contaminated Land in Queensland.
+If the results of the preliminary site investigation indicate potential or actual contamination, conduct a detailed site investigation progressively managed in accordance with the stages outlined in Appendix 5 of the Draft Guidelines for the Assessment and Management of Contaminated Land in Queensland.
+The results of the site investigations should be summarised in the EIS and provided in detail in an appendix.